Satya-22/Satya-22/README.md

 I am an RPA Application Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

 - :telescope: I’m currently pursuing my Master's degree in Computer Science.
+- 🔭 Recently completed my Master's degree in Computer Science.
+🌱 My heart beats for automation, software development, and the endless quest for knowledge.
+👨‍💻 I specialize in crafting robust RPA solutions and crafting software applications using a myriad of technologies.
+💡 I thrive on innovative projects and love contributing to open-source communities.
+🚀 During my downtime, I'm all about exploring new technologies, tinkering with personal projects, and honing my coding skills.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/satyayoganandaddala/)